sailscastshq/docs.sailscasts.com/docs/klean-ui/cli.md

 Bundling versioned registry metadata with the CLI keeps one invocation deterministic: the executable and the source it installs come from the same package version.

-Button contains one source file.
-Field expands to its complete native form foundation in dependency order.
-One conflicting target blocks that complete transaction before mutation.
+Button, Input, and Textarea each contain one source file.
+Registry items can still describe prerequisite and multi-file transactions when a future compound interaction genuinely needs them.
+One conflicting target blocks the complete transaction before mutation.

 ## Detection